julic20s/plaid/README-EN.md

 🚧🚧🚧 UNFINISHED 🚧🚧🚧

-plaid is a software renderer in C++。It is consist of two parts:
+plaid is a software renderer in C++。It is consist of three parts:
 * `core` The rendering pipeline implementation.
+* `gltf` Parse .gltf
 * `viewer` Loading and displaying the model.

 ![Hello triangle!](screenshot/screenshot_triangle.png)